nice-digital/nice-design-system/foundations/typography.md

 title: Typography
 ---

-Our primary font is Lato, which is a san-serif font, that is consistently used across all NICE communication channels.

 ## Basics

 - typography follows the rules from our [brand guidelines](https://www.nice.org.uk/brand/typography){:target="_blank"} with some web specific adaptations (for responsive etc)